EnterpriseDB/barman/new_docs/license/index.rst

 by the European Commission's Seventh Framework Programme.

 We welcome contributions to Barman.
-These contributions will be acknowledged in the ``AUTHORS`` file.
+These contributions will be acknowledged in the release notes.
 To ensure that all Barman code remains free, EnterpriseDB UK Limited requires contributors to complete a copyright assignment and to disclaim any work-for-hire claims from their employers.
 For a Copyright Assignment Form, please contact barman@enterprisedb.com.